jbcpollak/configurable_box/README.md

 # Configurable Box Generator
 A simple box with slip-fit lid generator in OpenSCAD, with configurator enabled.

+Use it to generate pencil boxes, soap boxes, a deckbox, any box you need!

 ## Adjustable Settings

 * External width, length, and height of both base and lid.